silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 aren't programs themselves, so instead we call them "object files".
 Then we use another program, the link editor, to "link" our object files together into an actual program.
-That way if we want to change an instruction later, we only have to re-assemble that one piece and then re-link the pieces rather than re-assembe _everything_.
+That way if we want to change an instruction later, we only have to re-assemble that one piece and then re-link the pieces rather than re-assemble _everything_.
 </div>

 Open up `sevn2` in `hexedit`.
 There are a lot more bytes than before but again